 - minimise the burden on taxpayers and the public

-In an animal disease outbreak Defra is likely to be the lead Government department (LGD) (but it is not limited to Defra).
-Defra, together with the Animal and Plant Health Agency (APHA), are directly responsible for both local and national disease control, and the animal health and welfare response.
+In an animal disease outbreak, Defra is likely to be the lead Government department (LGD) (but it is not limited to Defra).
+Defra and the Animal and Plant Health Agency (APHA), are directly responsible for both local and national disease control, and the animal health and welfare response.

 In line with their responsibilities under the Civil Contingencies Act 2004, local authorities will also prepare contingency plans to take account of local conditions and resources.
 This is usually undertaken by the emergency planning service within your local authority and individual plans are available to the public.